San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - San Francisco and its opponents have combined to put up more than 45.5 points in seven of nine games this season.

-- Arizona and its opponents have combined to score more than 45.5 points in five of eight games this season.

-- The two teams combine to score 54.8 points per game, 9.3 more than the total in this contest.
+- The combined points per game average of the two teams, 54.8, is 9.3 points above Sunday's over/under.

-- This contest's total is 3.8 points above the 41.7 these two squads combine to allow per game this season.
+- This contest's over/under is 3.8 points above the 41.7 these two squads combine to surrender per game this season.

 - The 49ers and their opponents have scored an average of 47.1 points per game in 2020, 1.6 more than Sunday's total.

-- The 50.6 PPG average total in Cardinals games this season is 5.1 points more than this game's over/under.
+- The 45.5-point over/under for this game is 5.1 points below the 50.6 points per game average total in Cardinals games this season.

 49ers stats and trends